Mech0n/xzCrawler/README.md

 # xzCrawler

-> Save a file for xainzhi.
+> Save a file for xianzhi.

 ### How to Use?

 ⚠️: Change the range in `main.py` first.

-- pip install thr requirments.
+- pip install the requirments.
     ```shell
     pip install -r requirements.txt
     ```